 Treatments vary and include topical ointments, chemicals and freezing spray.
 Occasionally the wart is shaved off prior to starting topical treatment.
 Repeated treatments are often required to get rid of the wart.

-Wart removal at the SKINSCAR clinic is performed under a local anaesthetic and typically carried out via surgical excision.
+Wart removal at SKINSCAR Clinic is performed under a local anaesthetic and typically carried out via surgical excision.
 This involves a small incision over the cyst which allows it to be removed safely and with minor

 While it’s true that warts can be caught by skin-to-skin contact, they’re not particularly contagious.